Andy Warhol - Truman Capote F.S. II 46 jpg

 Medium: Screenprint on Paper.

 Edition: Unique.
-Authenticated by the Andy Warhol Art Authentication Board.
+Stamped by the Andy Warhol Estate on the verso

 Truman Capote 46 by Andy Warhol as Part of His Larger Body of Work